 The Small Professorship was established, through the generosity of Richard and Norma Small and their family, to support excellence in teaching and scholarship, and outstanding service to both college and community.
 The Small Professorship is particularly intended to honor the work of faculty members who have achieved the rank of full professor at Cornell College, recognizing the critical importance of the continuous, long-term commitment of a faculty community to the life of a residential liberal arts college.

 The Small Professor will receive an annual award of $10,000.
-These funds are to be used at the discretion of the appointee during this two-year period, in consultation with the dean, in ways appropriate to the advancement of his or her work.
+These funds are to be used at the discretion of the appointee during this two-year period, in consultation with the Dean, in ways appropriate to the advancement of his or her work.
 The allocation may be used to support scholarly endeavors, course release, student research assistance, course design and improvement, summer projects, scholarly travel, or acquisition of books.
-Up to $5,000 may be used each year as salary supplement, in the case of course release.
-These funds are not intended to support the purchase of equipment, computers, hardware, software, printers, and other computing accessories.
-(These items can be requested through the College’s regular process for capital requests.)
+In the case of course release, $5,000 may be used each year to cover teaching replacement costs, with pre-approval required from the Dean and the Department Chair.
+While these funds are not intended to support the purchase of equipment, computers, hardware, software, printers, and other computing accessories, the Small Professor may consult the Dean to request funding for such items under special circumstances.

 The Small Professor will not be eligible for other Cornell College monetary research awards (except student-faculty research summer stipends) during his or her tenure in the professorship, which extends from the start of the academic year through the final summer of the second year.
 He or she will receive the standard Dean’s Office faculty development allocation, if available.